fabiospampinato/tiny-bin/readme.md

 - Option:
   - An option is a flag that can be passed to your command.
   - Each option has a name, a description, and an implicit type (boolean or string).
+  - Each option can optional have a section, which will be used to group options in the help page.
   - Each option can optionally be hidden from the help page.
   - Each option can optionally be marked as eager, so it will consume multiple consecutive values.
   - Each option can optionally be marked as required, so the library will error if it's not provided.